DFE-Digital/SUI_Matcher/src/app-host/infra/deploy_readme.md

     ```

    This command will deploy the application to the specified environment.

+   If you haven't run the infra deploy then certain values may not be set in your environment.
+For instance AZURE_CONTAINER_REGISTRY_ENDPOINT.
+You can find these values via the console.

 6. Monitor the deployment progress in the terminal.
 If successful, you will see a message indicating that the deployment was completed.